The hidden costs of “DIY buying”

 Here’s what many wish they knew sooner.

-Time is money - and weekends are short
+Time is money and weekends are short

-We’ve worked with families who:
+We’ve worked with buyers who:

 Spent 6+ months searching without success